klaytn/klaytn-docs/docs/misc/faq.md

 No official browser wallets at the moment.

-Kaikas, a browser extension wallet of Klaytn will be released in 1H 2020.

 ## Why is my fee-payer account address not derived from the key provided? <a id="account-address-is-not-derived-from-the-key"></a>